Newcastle Jets FC: Stadium

 McDonald Jones Stadium, at the Newcastle International Sports Centre, is the home ground of the Newcastle Jets and is the home of the Newcastle Knights.
 It has a capacity of 33,000.
 The stadium is located in the suburb of Broadmeadow.

 The record crowd for a soccer match in Newcastle was set at Ausgrid Stadium on 2 February 2007 in the second leg of the 2006-07 A-League minor semi final against Sydney FC, in front of 24,338 people.
 This broke the record set earlier that season on New Years Day, where a crowd of 20,980 turned up to see a 2–0 loss against the same opposition.
 Prior to that game the soccer attendance record for a match in Newcastle stood for 52 years, set when Australia played Rapid Vienna.

 This upgrade is a result of Australia gaining rights to hold the finals of the 2015 AFC Asian Cup in Australia between 4 and 26 January 2015.
 Newcastle may be one of the venues for this event, and minimum standards set by FIFA mean EAS is inadequate for this role.
 The newest upgrade involved demolishing the western grandstand and replacing it with one similar to the east, as well as placing seated areas on the hill at either end of the ground.
 This upgrade cost around $60 million, of which $50 million was provided by the State Government.
 This upgrade means the Jets attendance figures can grow immensely, and will also qualify the Jets to host any Grand Finals they reach in the future.

+During the Australia Cup, the Newcastle Jets play at Maitland Sports Ground.